erebboah/bulk_atac_pipeline/README.md

 The `fastqc` outputs are also hosted on our [lab website](/var/www/html/erebboah/bulk_atac/C2C12_MB).

 ## Map, remove duplicates, and shift reads
-If a prefixes file has not been made, make one now of the samples you want to process.
+If a `prefixes.txt` file has not been made, make one now of the samples you want to process.

 Make sure there is a `bowtie2` indexed M chromosome and reference genome.
 If not, make one from an [M chromosome fasta](http://hgdownload.soe.ucsc.edu/goldenPath/mm10/chromosomes/) and [reference fasta](https://www.encodeproject.org/data-standards/reference-sequences/).